SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-**Current status**: This string has undergone development to improve the phrases and structure, and is awaiting a review of these changes.
-It is substantially changed from the original version it was based on (v2019.11).
+**Current status**: This string is undergoing final edits

 **Contents**

 1. Full query in copy-pasteable format
 2. General notes about method for SDG 2
 3. Documentation and string sections for each target
-4. Authorship and review
+4. Contributions
 5. Footnotes

 ## 1. Full query